spletts/nHDeabsorb/docs/usage.rst

 Package use
 ~~~~~~~~~~~
-If the package is installed (as in :ref:`Installing from source`), to get a tn array of absorption values:
+If the package is installed (as in :ref:`Installing from source`), to get an array of absorption values (below is a file in example_scripts/):

 .. literalinclude:: ../example_scripts/pkg_run_arr.py
    :language: python